urbanopt/urbanopt-example-geojson-project/docs/source/workflow_inputs.rst

   .. [#] UsageBin/FirstHourRating are only used for water heaters that use UniformEnergyFactor.
          If neither UsageBin nor FirstHourRating provided, UsageBin defaults to "medium".
          If FirstHourRating provided and UsageBin not provided, UsageBin is determined based on the FirstHourRating value.
-  .. [#] RecoveryEfficiency must also be greater than the EnergyFactor (or UniformEnergyFactor).
   .. [#] If RecoveryEfficiency not provided, defaults as follows based on a regression analysis of `AHRI certified water heaters <https://www.ahridirectory.org/NewSearch?programId=24&searchTypeId=3>`_:

          - **Electric**: 0.98